Groupe M6: Former channels

 All these channels used to be on Pay-TV.

 Radio

 The Groupe M6 acquired RTL France on 1 October 2017, from its main shareholder RTL Group.

 Video platforms

 On 19 March 2008, M6 launched its first catchup service, M6 Replay.
 On 4 November 2013, M6 Replay, W9 Replay and 6ter Replay were merged into 6play.
 Since late 2017, RTL radios joined 6play.
+6play was declined in Belgium and Croatia as RTL Play, and in Hungary as RTL Most.

+On 14 May 2024, 6play became M6+ and is now using the same platform as Germany’s RTL+ as they are developed by streaming technology company Bedrock co-owned by Groupe M6 and RTL Group.

+Groupe M6 was a shareholder of the streaming service Salto as a joint-venture with Groupe TF1 and France Télévisions, active from 2020 to 2023.